Learn, Reflect, Practise

-Field research and experiences of MA Development students
+Field research and experiences of MA in Development students

 Field practice-MADEV

-Field Practice forms an integral part of the MA Development programme.
+Field Practice forms an integral part of the MA in Development programme.
 It seeks to complement the students’ learnings in the classroom and offers opportunities for engaging with diverse kinds of development action spaces as sites of knowledge, experience, and imagination.
+Along with relating concepts, ideas and theories with practical realities, Field engagements help students gain practical experience and develop confidence and abilities to imagine their own ideas and interventions.

-Students are expected to spend extended periods of time in the Field in the form of a Field Immersion, a Summer Field Internship, and a Winter Field Project.
+Students are expected to spend extended periods of time in the Field in the form of Community Learning and Reflection (CLR), a Summer Field Internship, and a Winter Field Project (WFP)

-During the Field Internship, they participate as active members of specific development interventions for a period of 6 weeks.
+Students become a part of development organisations and participate as active members of specific development interventions for a period of 6 weeks

-Glimpses from Field Project Fair 2023, held after students’ return from field projects: Explore now
+Glimpses from the Field Project Fair 2025, held after students’ return from field projects:

 Students’ publications based on field studies and experiences: